Written by Peter Allan Fields, Ted Roberts, David Carren, J. Larry Carroll, Joe Menosky, and Ronald D. Moore

 The regular cast of the series is not given much to do, and that would probably be my only complaint.
 Although the performances by Barrett-Roddenberry and Stiers do a lot to make up for it, it’s still something glaring in the episode.
-The regular cast are supporting players; Geordi LaForge (LeVar Burton) helping Timicin with his experiment, Captain Picard (Patrick Stewart) playing diplomat when Timicin is exploring the possibility of not returning for his Resolution.
+The regular cast is supporting players; Geordi LaForge (LeVar Burton) helps Timicin with his experiment, Captain Picard (Patrick Stewart) plays diplomat when Timicin is exploring the possibility of not returning for his Resolution.

-Also of not here is the casting of Michelle Forbes as Timicin’s daughter, Dara.
+Also of note here is the casting of Michelle Forbes as Timicin’s daughter, Dara.
 In the fifth season, Forbes will become a recurring character on the Enterprise, Ensign Ro.

 While not giving a solution to the societal problems an aging population causes, Half a Life manages to take one possible solution and show its positive and negative ramifications without becoming preachy.
 It’s not something that’s easy to do, but this episode manages to pull it off very well.